MD-Jafor-Sadek-Khan/Orange-2.0---NavBar--V1/README.md

-# Orange Website in Django Installation Guide
+# Orange E-Commerce Website Installation Guide

 This guide provides step-by-step instructions to set up the Orange Website project, built using Django framework, on your local machine.